-Want killer abs for the summer?
+Want killer abs?
 Of course, you do!
 You’ve probably read plenty about how to build abs, along with a lot of misinformation about how hard it is to achieve that six-pack.
 But don’t get discouraged: There’s actually more within your control than you realize when it comes to revealing your abs.

 Abs are never out of reach, but they can be challenging to reveal since you have to balance cutting fat at the same time that you’re building muscle.
 Lower body fat means less padding between your skin and your muscle, allowing more definition to show even if the amount of muscle is the same.